A Schr\"odinger Equation for Evolutionary Dynamics: An Analogy to the Schr o dinger Equation

-The analogy between the Fokker-Planck equation as in Eq. \eqref{fokker_planck_logistic_rearrange} and the Schr\"{o}dinger-Bloch equation \cite{schrodinger1926quantisierung,bloch1929quantenmechanik} can be elucidated by considering the following identification identifications.
+The analogy between the Fokker-Planck equation as in Eq. \eqref{fokker_planck_logistic_rearrange} and the Schr\"{o}dinger equation \cite{schrodinger1926quantisierung,bloch1929quantenmechanik} can be elucidated by considering the following identifications.
 We introduce an imaginary time variable $i\tau$ related to the diffusion coefficient $D$ and the physical time $t$ and an energy potential $V(S,\vec{x})$ related to the population success $S$ maximum growth rate $R(\vec{x})$:

-If we treat $S$ as a constant parameter, then for Planck constant $\hbar=1$ and mass $m=1$, we can recast Eq. \eqref{fokker_planck_logistic_rearrange} into a form that closely resembles the Schr\"{o}dinger-Bloch equation in imaginary time $\tau$:
+This procedure of changing from real time to imaginary time is known as Wick rotation \cite{kontsevich2021wick}.
+If we treat $S$ as a constant parameter, then for Planck constant $\hbar=1$ and mass $m=1$, we can recast Eq. \eqref{fokker_planck_logistic_rearrange} into a form that closely resembles the Schr\"{o}dinger equation in imaginary time $\tau$:

 where $\hat{p} = - i \hbar \nabla$ is the momentum operator and $\Psi(\vec{x},t) \propto b(\vec{x},t)$ represents the wavefunction of a single quantum mechanical particle of mass $m$ moving in our multi-dimensional landscape.
 The Hamiltonian operator $\hat{H}$ governs the behavior of this particle under the influence of the energy potential $V(S,\vec{x})$.
 From here on, we drop $\hbar$ and $m$ out of the analysis.